 d) Through (b) and (d) it can be determined which level of provision the child will need going forward.
 Some children will be identified as SEND and will need specialist support services.
 Parents will be informed before any pupil is on the SEND register or receiving specialist support.

 e) Parent’s evenings, EHAT reviews and termly reviews are used to monitor and discuss the progress being made by children on the SEND register with parents.

 Our staff are able to provide a variety of resources to children with SEND to support learning.
 Resources range from specialist pencils to help with their writing grip, to specialist literacy resources including specialist writing slopes and footrests to help with posture.

 It can be essential that specialists, such as Educational Psychologists and specialist support teachers, are brought in to help to identify exactly what the nature of a child’s difficulty is.
 This helps teachers to adapt methods or resources to match children’s needs.

-Our Governor with responsibility for SEND is Mrs R Byrne
+Governor with responsibility for SEND is Mrs M Jackson

 Click on the links below for more information.

 For further information and support for pupils with SEND please click here.